Night Moves (1975 film): Plot

 Delly agrees to return to her mother; Harry delivers her to Arlene and picks up his check.
 As he leaves, he sees them arguing.
 Harry gets together with Nick and Joey to go to a football game in LA, where Joey indicates he has arranged for Delly to get a SAG card as a favor to Arlene.
 Harry later listens to an answering-machine message from Delly apparently offering a tip, but he turns it off mid-message to focus on his marriage.
 He tells Ellen he will give up his occupation, which has come between them.

 Harry learns from Ellen that Delly has been killed in a car accident on a movie set.
 Harry questions the driver of the car, Joey, who is in a cast.
 Joey lets him view footage of the crash, raising Harry's suspicions about Quentin the mechanic.
 Harry goes to the home of Arlene, who now stands to inherit her daughter's wealth, and finds her drunk by the pool.
 He tracks down Quentin, who denies being the killer but reveals that the dead pilot is Ellman, who was involved in smuggling.
 Quentin flees before Harry can learn more.

 Harry and Ellen attempt to reconcile.
 He decides to pursue the case and returns to Florida, where he finds Quentin's dead body floating in Tom's dolphin atrium.
 He accuses Tom of the murder; Tom confesses, they fight, and Tom is knocked unconscious.
 Paula admits she did not report the dead body in the plane to the Coast Guard because the aircraft contained a valuable relic they were smuggling in from the Yucatán.

 Harry and Paula set off in a boat to retrieve the relic.
 They arrive at its location, marked by a buoy, and Paula dives to retrieve it.
 A floatplane flies by the boat.
 Its pilot strafes the boat with a submachine gun, wounding Harry in the leg.
 The plane lands and taxies towards the boat.
-As Paula surfaces with the sculpture, the pilot taxies over and kills her, but the plane crashes into the sculpture before flipping over next to the boat.
+As Paula surfaces with the sculpture buoyed up by an inflatable life raft, the pilot taxies over and kills her, but also, the plane crashes into the large stone sculpture before flipping over next to the boat.
 As the cockpit sinks, Harry is able to see the drowning pilot through the plane's windshield, recognizing Joey Ziegler.
 Bleeding profusely, Harry starts one engine of the boat, but collapses in pain as the boat idly circles on the spot.